LTLA/bioconductor.js/README.md

 # Using generics

-Our generics allow us to operate on different objects in a consistent manner.
+Our generics allow users to operate on different objects in a consistent manner.
 For example, a `DataFrame` allows us to store any object as a column as long as it defines methods for the `LENGTH`, `SLICE`, `CLONE` and `COMBINE` generics.
-This allows us to construct complex objects like a `DataFrame` nested inside another `DataFrame`.
+This enables the construction of complex objects like a `DataFrame` nested inside another `DataFrame`.

 ```js
 let genomic_results = new bioc.DataFrame(